 Push Notifications Guide

-The StreamLayer SDK for Android supports push notifications via the Firebase Cloud Messaging service.
-Push Notifications are used to notify incoming chat messages and Watch Parties.
+The StreamLayer SDK supports push notifications via Firebase Cloud Messaging (FCM).
+Push notifications are used to notify users about incoming chat messages and Watch Party invitations.

 Prerequisites

-2. Setup the host app to listen for new FCM messages and FCM tokens.
+2. Set up your host app to listen for new FCM messages and FCM tokens.

 Integration with StreamLayer

-In order to send push notifications to your host app device, we require an FCM token.
-Use the StreamLayer.uploadFCMToken() function to register the host app with the StreamLayer service.
-When push notifications are received, call StreamLayer.handlePush() function to check if it needs to be processed by the StreamLayer SDK or in your host apps notification code block.
+To send push notifications to your host app device, StreamLayer requires an FCM token.
+Use StreamLayer.uploadFCMToken() to register the host app with the StreamLayer service.
+When push notifications are received, call StreamLayer.handlePush() to check if the notification should be processed by the StreamLayer SDK or by your host app.

-Here is an example in your extended FirebaseMessagingService class.
+Here is an example using your extended FirebaseMessagingService class:

 import io.streamlayer.sdk.StreamLayer